alpertuna/react-metismenu/README.md

 **Important note:** After v0.5 styles are not embedded anymore.
 Need to include in html source.

+**Important note**: After v0.6 names of props about css classes has been changed.

 Demo
 ====
 Here is a simple demo without any customizations.
 [Go to demo](https://alpertuna.github.io/react-metismenu/)